The Basics of Hiring a Truck Driver

 • Driving Experience

-Experience can be a good indicator of a driver's skill level.
-Importance of The FMCSA 30-Minute Break Rule.
+Experience can be a good indicator of a driver's skill level—the importance of The FMCSA 30-Minute Break Rule.
 However, do not discount less experienced drivers who show a strong drive and willingness to learn.

 • Clean Driving Record

-A clean driving record is a strong sign of a driver's commitment to safety.
+A clean driving record is a vital sign of a driver's commitment to safety.

 • Physical Fitness

-Due to the physical nature of truck driving, potential hires should meet certain health requirements defined by the DOT.
+Due to the physical nature of truck driving, potential hires should meet specific health requirements defined by the DOT.

 How Should You Conduct an Interview?